Warren1001/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 	4. Set `windowed` to `true`.
 	5. If applicable to you, set `maintas` to `false` to avoid the black bars.

-# Bugged Launcher With White Background Error
+# How to Fix Bugged Launcher With White Background Error

 - Run the Launcher as Administrator.

-# Unable to Connect to Battle.net
+# How to Fix `Unable to Connect to Battle.net` Error

 ## Context: Main menu has the 5 characters in the background